 Many events held at the university facilities are open to the public.
 Other facilities, such as the bookstore, libraries and cafeterias are also open to the public.
-Access to academic and administrative facilities on campus is generally open to students, employees, and visitors for the purpose of s tudy, work, teaching, and conducting other university business during normal business hours.

-SSC Campus buildings are locked during nonbusiness hours, on weekends and holidays.
+Access to academic and administrative facilities on campus is generally open to students, employees, and visitors for the purpose of study, work, teaching, and conducting other university business during normal business hours.
+SSC Campus buildings are locked during non- business hours.
+SNC Campus buildings are locked during non- business hours, on weekends and holidays.
 However, some buildings and labs are open extended hours to accommodate evening or week-end classes, labs, or other special events and programs.
 After-hours access to campus buildings is limited to authorized faculty and staff with valid college identification or authorized contractors performing work for the college.

 The buildings and grounds of Seminole State College are maintained by the SSC Facilities Department and patrolled daily by the SSC Campus Safety and Security Department.
 The Facilities Department conducts regular inspections of campus buildings and makes repairs as needed.

-SSC Campus Safety and Security personnel regularly test the panic buttons in various locations on campus, recommend trimming of shrubs or trees to enhance safety, conduct periodic lighting surveys, and report nonfunctioning lights or other hazards to the SSC Facilities Department.
+SSC Campus Safety and Security personnel regularly test the panic buttons in various locations on campus, recommend trimming of shrubs or trees to enhance safety, conduct periodic lighting surveys, and report non- functioning lights or other hazards to the SSC Facilities Department.
 SSC Campus Safety and Security personnel continuously evaluate lighting and other environmental improvements in the interest of our students and employees.